Edinburgh gallery transformed after major refurbishment

 The public and exhibition space within the Gallery has increased by more than 60% since its refurbishment; as well as the traditional (and much missed) artworks from the likes of Ramsay, Nasmyth and Raeburn being on prominent display, the new Scottish National Portrait Gallery now houses some of the National Galleries of Scotland’s unparalleled holdings of Scottish and international photography.
 The photographs, which vary from some of the earliest examples of 19th century photography to cutting-edge contemporary commissions, now have their own dedicated gallery space (currently exploring the theme of photography and romanticism).
 They are also integrated within various exhibitions throughout the Gallery, including Hot Scots, which takes a glimpse at those Scots making their mark of the world today; and Migration Stories: Pakistan, displaying Verena Jaekel’s beautiful collection of Scottish-Pakistani family portraits.

-Modelled on the Doges Palace in Venice, the Scottish National Portrait Gallery has an impressive gothic red sandstone façade designed by Sir Robert Rowand Anderson.
-As well as classical subjects such as Mary Queen of Scots and Bonnie Prince Charlie, the…
+One of the most magnificent buildings in the entire city, modelled on the Doges Palace in Venice, the Scottish National Portrait Gallery has an impressive Gothic red sandstone façade designed by Sir Robert Rowand Anderson.
+As well as classical subjects…